bagder/daniel.haxx.se/about.md

 correct it and at least two new cookie RFC were written that failed to get adopted.
 Finally in 2009 we started a group within IETF that worked to document how cookies actually work on the web.
-I felt that I, as an independent and non-browsers orient cookie parser implementer since many years, could provide good feedback and a completely different point of view then most others who were participating - many of them coming from the browser world.
-I would like to think my few bits of contribution helped making RFC 6265 as good as it is.
+I felt that I, as an independent and non-browsers focused cookie parser implementer for many years, could provide good feedback and a completely different point of view then most others who were participating - many of them coming from the browser world.
+I would like to think my few bits of contribution helped make RFC 6265 as good as it is.
 (Published in 2011.)

 ## Haxx AB